ferrislucas/promptr/README.md

 # Promptr

 ## TLDR
 Promptr is a CLI tool that makes it easy to apply GPT's code change recommendations with a single command.
 With Promptr, you can quickly refactor code, implement classes to pass tests, and experiment with LLMs.
-No more drudgery of copying code from the ChatGPT window into your editor - use Promptr and get the job done faster and better than ever before.
-With Promptr, you can take control of your codebase and be more successful in every aspect of your life.
+No more copying code from the ChatGPT window into your editor.

 ## How Does This Work?